Jennifer Siegeris RAD Teaching Dip RAD RTS AISTD DDE

 On completion of this course she continued training for another three years at the prestigious Laine Theatre Arts where she studied professional dance and musical theatre and ISTD teaching qualifications.

 During her professional training she continued her love of teaching on top of all her professional activities.
 She began teaching at the well established Laird Academy of Dance, Surrey, Arts Educational Schools, London and Chelsea Ballet Schools before travelling and dancing professionally on board world cruise liners.

 On her return she regained all her previous teaching posts as well as teaching ballet classes to professional students aged 16 + years at Performance Preparation Academy (PPA) and Guildford School of Acting (GSA) alongside running The Siegeris School of Dance.
 Jennifer is an approved mentor with Royal Academy of Dance and mentors student teachers on the RAD CBTS teaching course.

-Jennifer is continuing her professional development at the ISTD approved Kingston Teacher Training College under the direction of Dr. Margaret Gajewski and is up to date with CPD regulations, holds a Chaperone License, is a Pediatric First Aider and regularly attends courses that enhance her teaching and the well being of her students.
+Jennifer continued her professional development at the ISTD approved Kingston Teacher Training College under the direction of Dr. Margaret Gajewski and is up to date with CPD regulations, holds a Chaperone License, is a Pediatric First Aider and regularly attends courses that enhance her teaching and the well being of her students.

 Alice Oakley Jones BA (hons) ARAD RTS LRAD

 From a young age Alice’s passion for dance was nurtured at her mother’s dance school.
 Alice trained in classical ballet (RAD and Cecchetti styles), modern, tap (ISTD) and contemporary.
 She was an associate with the Norfolk Scholars.
 Later, gaining a place at the Royal Academy of Dance she undertook her teacher training, BA in Ballet Education and the LRAD Teaching Certificate, whilst also achieving her Adnvanced 2 RAD Ballet and studying for the Solo Seal award.